parizeaujj/NBA_Betting_App/artifacts/architecture.md

 BrokeBets
 ---
 Users will not have explicit access to other user’s data.
 All data requests will be made stricly through the app only with a valid FireBase account tied to the user.
 The data will be displayed, but rewrites of data will only happen within the app for each personal user.
+We will not manually encrypt usernames or passwords, and will only save them through Firebase.

 Apple
 ---